Read This First

 Prompt 2: There has been a debate among rhetoricians and critical thinking coaches about whether we should 1) call out fallacies by name or 2) instead simply clearly explain the blunder in reasoning with analogies.
 Weigh in on this.

-The section turns on Balancing Both Approaches.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Balancing Both Approaches in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step takes the pressure from logical fallacies and turns it toward that is like saying….
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

-At this stage, the gain is not memorizing the conclusion but learning to think with Critical thinking, The structure of the argument, and The tempting rhetorical shortcut.
+Treat Critical thinking, The structure of the argument, and The tempting rhetorical shortcut as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Clarity and Precision